beatobongco/reddaily/README.md

 @numcolumns: 4
 ```

 That's it, you should be good to go!
+Just open up `index.html` on your favorite browser.
 Hope you enjoy your reddaily experience. :)

 ## License